kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

 - The payer must be the same as the payer in the `CreateConfigAndPoolWithFirstBuyParam` params.
-- tx[0] is the config creation transaction.
-Requires the payer and config to sign the transaction.
+- The `createConfigTx` requires the payer and config to sign the transaction.
-- tx[1] is the pool creation transaction.
-Requires the payer, poolCreator, and baseMint to sign the transaction.
+- The `createPoolTx` requires the payer, poolCreator, and baseMint to sign the transaction.
-- tx[2] is the first buy transaction.
-Requires the poolCreator to sign the transaction.
+- The `swapBuyTx` requires the poolCreator and payer to sign the transaction.

 ---